The Asset Tracing and Recovery Review: Belgium

 - hiding or concealing the origin or ownership of illegal gains.

-In addition, measures to prevent money laundering require certain institutions and individuals, including banking institutions, to notify the Belgian Financial Intelligence Unit of any suspicious transactions.32
+In addition, measures to prevent money laundering require certain institutions and individuals, including banking institutions, to notify the Belgian Financial Intelligence Unit of any suspicious transactions.29

 As explained earlier, Article 489, 489 bis and 489 ter of the BCC specifically covers bankruptcy fraud by sanctioning members of a company's management or directors for having committed fraud in relation to the company's bankruptcy.

-Several civil remedies are also available to creditors seeking protection from acts by the insolvent party that occurred right before the insolvency and by which the insolvent party intended to fraudulently harm the rights of the creditors (e.g., wilful impoverishment).
+Several civil remedies are also available to creditors seeking protection from acts by the insolvent party that occurred right before the insolvency and by which the insolvent party (or a specific creditor) intended to fraudulently harm the rights of the (other) creditors (e.g., wilful impoverishment).

 In a manner similar to most other jurisdictions, arbitral tribunals having their seat in Belgium may not find a person guilty of criminal offences.
 Parties may only opt for arbitration in Belgium if the dispute that is submitted to the decision of the arbitrators is of a 'patrimonial' nature.
 Although most arbitrations deal with contractual liability, nothing prevents an arbitral tribunal from deciding on claims arising out of tortious liability.